Thermal store cylinders

 The thermal store can use a high-efficiency solar energy input during the day to heat the water inside the store, producing mains pressure hot water.

 It is also possible to connect a wood burner, which is generally lit in the evening, to the system, raising the temperature of the water heated by solar during the day in the thermal store.

 A traditional gas boiler or an immersion heater can support all of this.

 Additionally, for even greater energy efficiency, a low carbon or renewable electricity source could be connected to the immersion element to supply direct heat input to the thermal store cylinder, reducing the need for a fossil fuel boiler and resulting in lower operating costs for the property.

 Thermal store hot water cylinders

-For the best thermal store cylinders on the UK market, please don’t hesitate to contact our technical sales team on 01202 822221 or click here for our email contact form.
+For the best thermal store cylinders on the UK market, please don’t hesitate to call us, contact our technical sales team on 01202 822221 or click here for our email contact form.